asigalov61/midisim/README.md

 ## Limitations

 * Current code and models support only MIDI music elements similarity (start-times, durations and pitches)
-* MIDI channels, instruments and velocities similarites are not currently supported due to complexity and practicality considerations
+* MIDI channels, instruments, velocities and drums similarites are not currently supported due to complexity and practicality considerations
 * Current pre-trained models are limited by 3k sequence length (~1000 MIDI music notes) so long running MIDIs can only be analyzed in chunks
+* Solo drum track MIDIs are not currently supported and can't be analyzed

 ***